pagalvin/tsbook/chapter04_IntroducingTypes.md

 Kelly.firstName = "Kelly"; // <-- perfectly OK
 Paul = null; // <-- Not allowed, cannot use const vars in LHS of an assignment
 ```
-The code defines three `any` variables[^5] and you can tell that it's mean to hold a kind of "person" record, holding a first and last name.
+The code defines three `any` variables[^5] and you can tell that it's meant to hold a kind of "person" record, holding a first and last name.
 It initializes `Paul` and `Kelly` to similarly structured objects.

 It then tries to create a constant `Aidan` variable without assigning an initial value.
 This is not allowed.
 It won't compile and your IDE should highlight this as an error.